Guardian Rottweilers started nearly 2 decades ago with a dream and a Diesel…

 Before moving back here to Indiana, I worked for the Department of Homeland Security at Washington Dulles International Airport and was part of the very first wave of Homeland Security Officers right after it was established.
 I got the opportunity to work with some incredible individuals and most also had their own reasons for being where we were following September 11.
 I later became a Police Officer in Northern Virginia.
 Working closely with the K-9 department, my love and respect for these extremely intelligent, undeniably loyal and eager to please dogs grew.

 And where would I be without my right-hand man.
 My husband, el amor de mi vida, is originally from San Salvador, El Salvador which is in Central America.
 He came to the United States as a teenager for the same reason most of our ancestors did –looking for a better life.
 He was shot at the age of 12 during a horrible civil (ok who decided to call internal country wars “civil”!?!) war in El Salvador, and came to the United States shortly after.
 Working 2 jobs to support his family while attending High School and learning English all at the same time, he became the first member of his family to graduate High School.
 He went on to spend the next decade and thousands and thousands of dollars to obtain something most of us take for granted–his citizenship.
 I still claim that if they gave the rest of us the citizenship test, about 80% of the United States Citizens would be deported!
-I had no idea who the 17th president was (can’t even name 17 presidents!) or tell you which amendments to the constitution deal with voting rights or how many members are in the House of Representatives!
+I had no idea who the 17th president was (I don’t know if I can even name 17 presidents!) or tell you which amendments to the constitution deal with voting rights or how many members are in the House of Representatives!
 It was all I could do to survive High School!!